 Reputational risk is the risk that an event or circumstance could adversely impact on the group's reputation.
 Operating in the non-standard market leads to greater scrutiny of the group's activities and any adverse publicity from the activities of legislators, pressure groups and the media could potentially have a detrimental impact on the group's sales and collections activities.
 In particular, media and pressure group activity can increase during an economic downturn or when the group is performing well.
-In addition, there is currently significant media interest in the non-standard sector primarily focussed on the activities of the fast growing payday lending industry.
+In addition, there is currently significant media interest in the non-standard sector primarily focussed on the activities of the fast-growing payday lending industry.

 Reputational risk is managed in a number of ways.
 At a group level there is a dedicated team and established procedures for dealing with media issues.
 Credit and collection policies are designed to ensure that both businesses adhere to responsible lending principles.
-In Vanquis Bank, a Compliance Committee oversees the application of the FSA's treating customers fairly regime.
+In Vanquis Bank, the Compliance Committee oversees the application of the FCA's treating customers fairly regime, in CCD, the Customer and Conduct Risk Committee focus on the fair treatment of customers.
 In addition, a pro-active communication programme to foster a better understanding of the group's products is co-ordinated at a group level.

 Both divisions regularly conduct customer satisfaction surveys to ensure that customer's needs are being met and that customers are satisfied with the service they are receiving.
-Customer satisfaction in the Home Credit business is 91% (2010: 91%) and in Vanquis Bank is 84% (2010: 84%).
+Customer satisfaction in the CCD business is 92% (2011: 91%) and in Vanquis Bank is 89% (2011: 84%).
 In addition, customer complaints remain low in both businesses.

-The group is very proud to have received a maximum rating score of 100 and was ranked joint first globally amongst financial services companies in the FTSE4Good Index Series which measures the environmental, social and governance ratings of over 2,300 publicly listed companies worldwide.
+The group have received a maximum score rating and was ranked joint first globally for the second year running amongst financial services companies in the FTSE4Good Index Series which measures the environmental, social and governance ratings of publicly listed companies worldwide.
 This achievement reflects the continued investment that the group and its employees have made in embedding the corporate responsibility programme across all areas of the business.